TimothyHTimothy/TimothyHTimothy.github.io/_pages/about.md

 My research interest lie predominately in **Computer Vision, Machine Learning and Artificial Intelligence**.
 At present, I have been conducting researches on **Computational Photography**, including Image Restoration and Enhancement, Image Enhancing and Matting, analysis on Generative Models and Realistic Image Quality Assessments.

 I am now working as an research assistant under the supervision of Prof. [Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/) *et al.* for discovering Image Generative and Reconstructive models.
 I am also a Algorithm Researcher (Intern) of Research Group, [Megvii Incorporated](https://megvii.com/) for image enhancement research programs.
-Since Summer 2019, I was affliated with *[Visual Inference and Evaluation](https://vie.group/)* Group in Peking University as a research assistant advidsed by Asso.
+Since Summer 2019, I have been affliated with *[Visual Inference and Evaluation](https://vie.group/)* Group in Peking University as a research assistant advised by Asso.
 Prof. Tingting Jiang.

 To view my previous and ongoing research projects, please refer to [Publications and Projects](https://timothyhtimothy.github.io/project).